Babalu2017/webapp_towpath/README.md

 2. The website was viewed on a variety of devices such as:
     [ipad_air_orizontal](towpath_webapp_main/static/towpathwebapp_screenshots_devices/ipad_air_horizontial.png) [aipad_air](towpath_webapp_main/static/towpathwebapp_screenshots_devices/ipad_air.png) [aipad_mini_horizontal](towpath_webapp_main/static/towpathwebapp_screenshots_devices/ipad_mini_horizontial.png) [ipad_mini](towpath_webapp_main/static/towpathwebapp_screenshots_devices/ipad_mini.png) [iphone_12](towpath_webapp_main/static/towpathwebapp_screenshots_devices/iphone_12_pro.png) [iphone_se](towpath_webapp_main/static/towpathwebapp_screenshots_devices/iphone_se.png) [iphone_xr](towpath_webapp_main/static/towpathwebapp_screenshots_devices/iphone_xr.png) [surface_pro](towpath_webapp_main/static/towpathwebapp_screenshots_devices/surface_pro_7_horizontial.png)

-3. A large amount of testing was done to ensure that all pages were linking correctly [view](#).
+3. A large amount of testing was done to ensure that all pages were linking correctly [view](towpath_webapp_main/static/validators/manual_testing.png).

 4. Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-### Known Bugs/Errors
+### Known Bugs/Errors.

 -   The app crash if users insert a wrong postcode when they list an item.
 Error: [list out of range].
 The bug was fixed adding if statements.
+(The bug was fixed)
+-   The app crash if you dont open a ticket request on linode asking to open mail port.
+The error is 502 Bad Gataway, specifically gunicorn fail with timeour worker.
+I had to comment out send_verification_email and send_notification functions.
+(The bug was fixed)
+- The same error will be raised from the admin page backend when you approve a vendor.
+(The bug was fixed)

 ### Programs and online resources